This training program is now integrated

 The Restigouche CBDC (Community Business Development Corporation) is based in Restigouche County, in northern New Brunswick Canada, with its head office based in Campbellton.
-The CBDC is a non-profit organization, incorporated in 1988 (has been in operation for over 27 years).
-The organization is governed by a volunteer Board of Directors comprised of 13 individuals from the local business community.
+The CBDC is a non-profit organization, incorporated in 1988 .
+The organization is governed by a volunteer Board of Directors comprised of individuals from the local business community.

 The Restigouche CBDC is part of a national network of 269 independent non-profit organizations called the COMMUNITY FUTURES NETWORK OF CANADA (www.communityfuturescanada.ca).
 These organizations provide rural communities with a variety of services including entrepreneurship support, business development loans, technical support and training.
 They work with different levels of government to meet the needs of small and medium-sized enterprises (SMEs), as well as to work for job creation within their communities.

-The Restigouche CBDC has a professional staff team of 23 individuals.
+The Restigouche CBDC has a professional staff team.
 This staff team has diverse experience in fields such as: small business development, entrepreneurship, job search strategies, training, career counselling, essential skills, research, labour market information, HR management, financial management, and research and development (R&D).
 In addition, the CBDC manages a small business loans portfolio of over $10 million.